swat-cat/E_adds/README.md

 E-additives:
 The application focuses on food additives of the standart European  E-Code Classification (E100 - E1520), for example -E102 (Tartrazine).
 The idea is simple.
-Using his device camera, user scans ingridients - test of the product, from supermarket shelf, app analyzes the text of composition, searching there food additives, and displays information abot E-additives contained in the product,  degree of their safety (toxicity), and the associated with them warnings.
+Using his device camera, user scans ingridientsof the product, from supermarket shelf, app analyzes the text of composition, searching there food additives, and displays information abot E-additives contained in the product,  degree of their safety (toxicity), and the associated with them warnings.
 In addition, app present search additive by the code, sorting them into categories for more usual interaction.